survivejs/webpack-book/manuscript/optimizing/06_build_analysis.md

 });
 ```

+To detect how webpack configuration is imported, use `if (require.main === module)` kind of check to detect usage through Node.
+The idea is then to export the configuration (`module.exports = getConfig;`) for `if` and do `module.exports = getConfig(mode);` for the `else` clause.

-This technique can be valuable if you want to do further processing on stats although often the other solutions are enough.
+The technique can be valuable if you want to do further processing on stats although often the other solutions are enough.

 T> If you want JSON output from `stats`, use `stats.toJson()`.
 To get _verbose_ output, use `stats.toJson("verbose")`.
 It follows all stat options webpack supports.